 - What advice can they give to avoid repeating past mistakes?

 - What are their ideas to make sure that the bailouts and bonds are not simply washing the financial system with money, but rather serving as smart approaches to ensure a green and citizen payback?

-Honorary President of Notre Europe - Jacques Delors Institute, former director general of the World Trade Organisation, and former European commissioner for trade
+Honorary President of Notre Europe-Jacques Delors Institute and former Director-General of the World Trade Organization

 Italian Senator for life, Chair of the World Health Organization’s (WHO) Pan-European Commission on Health and Sustainable Development, former prime minister, former European commissioner and Trustee of Friends of Europe

 Director, Asia, Peace, Security & Defense, Digital & Chief spokesperson

 Prior to joining Friends of Europe, Dharmendra Kanani was director of policy at the European Foundation Centre (EFC).
 He was the England director at the Big Lottery Fund, the largest independent funder in the UK and fourth largest in the world.
 Dharmendra has held senior positions in the public and voluntary sector and advisor to numerous ministerial policy initiatives across the UK.